MaayanLab/clustergrammer/README.md

 clustergrammer.find_row will find and zoom into the row that is specified by the input DOM element with id 'gene_search_box'.

 # clustergrammer.py
-The network json, example_network.json, used in the visualization was produced using the python script make_clust.py and the class definition clustergrammer.js.py.
+The example network json, mult_view.json, used in the visualization was produced using the python script make_clustergram.py.
 The python script clustergrammer.js.py defines the class, Network, that loads the example network in tab separated format, example_tsv_network.txt, calculates clustering, and saves the network in the required format.
 To remake example_network.json run make_clust.py.

 D3 Clustergram was developed by Nick Fernandez at Icahn School of Medicine at Mount Sinai.